whistlegraph/2022.aesthetic.computer/README.txt

   - [] Updates on the 3D object pipeline.
     - [] Also be able to delete stuff from the GPU scene.
  + Done
+  - [no] Can the keyboard automatically open when returning back to the prompt?
+    - (If it's not the first disk.)
+(All mobile platforms)
+  - [x] Don't kill the keyboard if the disk fails to load.
+(Meta Quest 2)
   - [x] Get 3dline working on Firefox too.
   - [x] Auto-expand buffer at the start of prompt.
   - [x] Quickly going back and forth between 3dline and itself / prompt